Latest guidance and health advice

 - Isolate: as soon as you experience coronavirus symptoms, self-isolate for at least 10 days.
 Anyone else in your household must self-isolate for 14 days from when you started having symptoms

 - Test: book a test immediately with the NHS or call 119 if you have no internet access.
-When you order a test, you will get information on the testing options available to you.
 See government guidance on testing for more information.

 - Results: if your test is positive, you must complete the remainder of your 10-day self-isolation.
 Anyone in your household must also complete self-isolation for 14 days from when you started having symptoms.
 If your test is negative, you and other household members no longer need to self-isolate